I believe we can be disabled, do less and get worse, or enabled to do more and even improve a bit!

 - Dr Jennifer Bute, diagnosed at 63 with young onset Alzheimer's disease

 Young onset dementia does not mean you have to stop doing all of the things that you enjoy, or living a full life.
-Living well with dementia does mean adapting to the changes as they occur.
+Living life with dementia does mean adapting to the changes as they occur.

 Socialising, exercising, eating a healthy diet and keeping your brain active, are all very beneficial.
 Taking the time to look after yourself and build up a support network at the start, can give you reassurance and make your life easier and more enjoyable.